AudioKit/Controls/README.md

 ## Implementations

 * ArcKnob - knob controled by dragging along a circular path
-* IndexedSlider - Slider that controls an integer parameter and snaps to increments
+* IndexedSlider - slider that controls an integer parameter and snaps to increments
 * Joystick - XY control that snaps to center
-* PitchModWheel - Vertical slider than can be a pitch wheel or mod wheel
+* PitchModWheel - vertical slider than can be a pitch wheel or mod wheel
 * Scrubber - horizontal slider
-* SimpleKnob - just a knob
+* SmallKnob - a knob in which you start by tapping in its bound and change the value by either horizontal or vertical motion.
 * XYPad - XY control that doesn't snap

 ## Generic Controls